 - Cyber Incident Response

 Candidates can view current DHS cybersecurity job opportunities by searching DHS jobs on USAJOBS and typing "cyber" in the "Keyword" field.
 The table below lists additional opportunities not posted to USAJOBS that use the Schedule A (Cyber) Hiring Authority*.
 You can also learn more about the DHS cyber mission and sign-up for e-mail updates on cybersecurity job opportunities and upcoming events.

 *The application process for Schedule A (Cyber) hiring is more simplistic than the typical process used in USAJOBS.

 Student Programs in Cybersecurity

-The Secretary’s Honors Program Cyber Student Volunteer Initiative is for current college students pursuing a program of study in a cybersecurity-related field.
+The Secretary’s Honors Program Cyber Student Volunteer Initiative is for current undergraduate and graduate students pursuing a program of study in a cybersecurity-related field.
 Selected students learn about the DHS cybersecurity mission, complete hands-on cybersecurity work, and build technical experience in key areas such as digital forensics, network diagnostics, and incident response.
 Additionally, students participate in mentoring and professional development activities with DHS managers and senior leaders from across components.